 A cold winter hike or snowshoe adventure demands a hearty set of snacks with the extra calories and warmth you need to power through the day.
 Just as critical as your layers and gear, enticing snacks help drive you forward—providing that burst of energy (and incentive) you need to climb on.
-These nine snack ideas come from our team’s list of go-to’s and will keep you fueled up on a cold, rewarding day in the hills.
+These nine snacks for winter hiking come from our team’s list of go-to’s and will keep you fueled up on a cold, rewarding day in the hills.

 1. Ramen, dried mushrooms, miso soup, seaweed, pecan butter, tofu

 Perfect for that mid-day snack or lunch stop, steaming ramen with hearty fixings will thaw even the most frigid spirits.
 Bring the water to a boil.
 Add the ramen, mushrooms and miso soup packets and reduce heat to a simmer.
 Once the ramen and mushrooms have rehydrated, add the seaweed, pecan butter (for flavorful calories) and shelf-stable tofu (for protein, albeit at a little extra weight in your pack).
 Warmth from the inside out is key to marching on.

 Just the drink: If the heat and salt are all you need, simply add the miso soup packets to a thermos of hot water for an on-trail replenishment drink.

 2. Tasty Bite® packet + instant quinoa

 Tasty Bite Thai and Indian food packets are delicious and ready to serve.
 Packed with flavor and calories, they can be heated up in a pot of hot water and eaten straight from the bag.
 Or, make a pot of instant quinoa (5-minute wait time), and toss your curry or lentils soup in for a robust snack that will hold you all afternoon, no matter the temps.
 Best for the causal hikers, these ingredients are likely too heavy for fast-and-light adventurers.

 3. Dehydrated bulk pea soup, bacon bits, bread